Is it Worth Visiting Santiago de Compostela?

 Hospedería San Martín Pinario – Simple Pilgrim Accommodation

 If you are looking for a budget friendly accommodation choice in Santiago you can’t go wrong with San Martin.
-This is where I most often choose to stay when I’m in Santiago de Compostela but be warned places book very, very quickly so be quick!
+This is where I most often choose to stay when I’m in Santiago de Compostela but be warned places book very, very quickly!

 There are two options for accommodation 1) the modernised rooms which are more akin to a hotel and 2) simple private pilgrim rooms which, whilst offer comfortable, they are not renovated.
 When I’m walking with my groups we stay in the pilgrim rooms and we’ve always been very happy.

-To reserve your room you must contact the Hospederia direct or try booking on their website; I’ve had more success with an email.
+To reserve your room you can reserve on Booking or contact the Hospederia direct or try booking on their website; I’ve had more success with an email.

-Top Tip : Hospedería San Martín Pinario is a beautiful building and well worth a visit even if you’re not staying, It’s opposite the cathedral before you enter the Praza do Obradoiro.
+Top Tip : Hospedería San Martín Pinario is a beautiful building and well worth a visit even if you’re not staying, you can even stay for lunch.
+It’s opposite the cathedral before you enter the Praza do Obradoiro.
 Honestly my favourite place to stay in the city!

 hospedería san martín pinario my favourite place to stay